 You can benefit in a number of ways by using an ergonomic keyboard tray.
 The purpose of any ergonomic design is to prevent repetitive strain, enhance comfort, reduce fatigue, and avoid musculoskeletal disorders.
 Typing can lead to a number of problems in these areas.

 Tendinitis is the inflammation of a tendon, causing pain and inability to perform tasks.
 Typically, people who type a lot suffer from tendinitis in the wrists that can often be mistaken for carpal tunnel syndrome.
-Ergonomic design is one of the best ways to prevent tendinitis, or to alleviate it if you get it from repetitive strain at your workstation.
+Ergonomic design is one of the best ways to prevent tendinitis and other RSI injuries, or to alleviate it if you get it from repetitive strain at your workstation.